dyhes/zulip/templates/zerver/help/email-notifications.md

 ## Message notification emails

-Zulip can be configured to send message notification emails for [PMs and mentions](/help/pm-mention-alert-notifications), as well as [stream messages](/help/stream-notifications).
+Aloha can be configured to send message notification emails for [PMs and mentions](/help/pm-mention-alert-notifications), as well as [stream messages](/help/stream-notifications).

-You can [respond to Zulip messages directly][reply-from-email] by replying to message notification emails, unless you are connecting to a self-hosted Zulip server whose system administrator has not configured the [incoming email gateway][incoming-email-gateway].
+You can [respond to Aloha messages directly][reply-from-email] by replying to message notification emails, unless you are connecting to a self-hosted Aloha server whose system administrator has not configured the [incoming email gateway][incoming-email-gateway].

 [incoming-email-gateway]: https://zulip.readthedocs.io/en/latest/production/email-gateway.html

 ### Delay before sending emails

-To reduce the number of emails you receive, Zulip delays sending message notification emails for a configurable period of time (default: 2 minutes).
+To reduce the number of emails you receive, Aloha delays sending message notification emails for a configurable period of time (default: 2 minutes).
 The delay helps in a few ways:

-* No email is sent if you return to Zulip and read the message before the email would go out.
+* No email is sent if you return to Aloha and read the message before the email would go out.
 * Edits made by the sender soon after sending a message will be reflected in the email.
-* Multiple messages in the same Zulip conversation are combined into a single email.
+* Multiple messages in the same Aloha conversation are combined into a single email.
 (Different conversations will always be in separate emails, so that you can
   [respond directly from your email][reply-from-email]).